-The Buckley Public Service Scholars program and Carolina Performing Arts (CPA) have partnered to create the Arts in Public Service Fellows, a program that encourages students to make a direct impact in their community through the arts.
+The Buckley Public Service Scholars (BPSS) program and Carolina Performing Arts (CPA) partnered to create the Arts in Public Service Fellows, a program that encourages students to make a direct impact in their communities through the arts.

-North Carolina has a proud history of the arts bringing citizens together and inspiring social change.
-This program is an opportunity to continue and broaden this tradition through teaching students about the history of the arts as instruments of public service, researching how art is being used in our communities today and encouraging students to connect with the community and make positive contributions to the lives of North Carolinians through the arts.
+North Carolina has a rich history of the arts bringing citizens together and inspiring social change.
+This program is an opportunity to continue and broaden this tradition through teaching students about the history of the arts as instruments of public service, researching how art is being used in our communities today and encouraging students to connect with communities and make positive contributions to the lives of North Carolinians through the arts.

 How to Apply

-The initial deadline for the application to take the spring 2015 service-learning course that introduces the program (AMST 398) was Monday, Oct.
-27. Interested candidates can still apply before Wednesday, Dec.
-3 and have their applications considered as space permits.
+The deadline for the application to take the spring 2016 service-learning course that introduces the program (AMST 398) is Monday, Nov.
+2. After that deadline, interested candidates can still apply before Wednesday, Dec.
+2 and have their applications considered as space permits.
 Apply online through the CCPS Application and Nomination Portal.

 About Carolina Performing Arts